ndrwmlnk/arXiv/README.md

 **3. Check the PDF File Size:**
 Download the PDF from Overleaf and check its size.
 As a rule of thumb, one graphics-heavy page should be under 1 MB.
-For example for a PDF with 7 figures:
+For example for a PDF paper with 7 figures:
 	•	5 half-page figures → ~2.5 MB
 	•	2 full-page figures → ~2 MB
 	•	Text content → ~0.5 MB